Getting verified on social media is one of the first steps to building a successful social media marketing strategy.

 If you have a substantial following on the app, reach out to Snapchat representatives and find out if your account is worthy of verification.

-If you aren’t a Snapchat VIP, it might not be worth it to you to take these steps to verify your account.
+If you aren’t a Snapchat VIP, it might not be worth taking these steps to verify your account.

 But, you never know if Snapchat will say yes or no, so it doesn’t hurt to just ask.